riccardobl/nostrduino/README.md

 Check the [platformio registry page](https://registry.platformio.org/libraries/rblb/Nostrduino/installation) for instructions.

+### ESP32 dependencies
+This library depends on the following additional libraries for the esp32 platform:
+- WebSockets@^2.4.1

 ## Usage
 See the example scripts in `examples/` for simple examples of how to use this library.